 - 2 green onions, trimmed and sliced thin

-1. Toss and season salsa: Put the mangoes, onions, jalapeno, red pepper, cilantro, and lime juice in a medium bowl, and toss until evenly mixed.
-Taste, and add salt and pepper to taste.
-You want an even combination of sweet from the mango, sour from the lime, a little heat from the jalapeno, and salty from the salt.
+- 1. Toss and season salsa: Put the mangoes, onions, jalapeño, red pepper, cilantro, and lime juice in a medium bowl, and toss until evenly mixed.
+Taste, and add salt and pepper.
+You want a bit of salty taste to balance out the sweet from the mango, sour from the lime, and heat from the jalapeño.

-*See the middle picture, above, for what this should look like about halfway through.
+- See picture above for what this should look like about halfway through.
 If I’m not explaining this well, check out the National Mango Board’s explanation: How To Cut A Mango

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.